mentels/dist-envs/networking-namespaces/README.md

 * Docker is based on this mechanism
 * To enable Erlang distributed you have to "do something" with epmd to make it work
 * Linux Bridge can be replaces with something more powerful - like OpenVSwitch
+* Crazy stuff is possible: like creating the NS in the Vagrant VM with another NS in another vVagrant VM - everything with just this Linux tool

 ## References